 - the max number of uncommitted rows is hit (default of

-- when the hysteresis timer is reached
+- when the maintenance job interval is reached

 Given a single client sending data to QuestDB via InfluxDB line protocol over UDP, the following configuration can be applied which dedicates a thread for a UDP writer and specifies a CPU core by ID: